Specific: Borrowed August 1932

 Martel in Camberley.
 He

-built a one-man tank in his garage from various parts and showed it to
+built a one-man tank (AKA "Tankette") in his garage from various parts and

-With the publicization of the idea, other companies produced their own
+With the polarization of the idea, other companies produced their own

 interpretations of the idea.
 One of these was Carden-Loyd Tractors Ltd,